mathias31415/igus_rebel_on_sew_agv/README.md

 This is our main repository for the Igus Rebel robot (open source variant) on a SEW AGV.
 It was developed by Hannes Bornemann, Robin Wolf, and Mathias Fuhrer as part of a project at Karlsruhe University of Applied Sciences.

 All the ROS2 packages related to this project can be found in the [ros2-packages](https://github.com/mathias31415/igus_rebel_on_sew_agv/tree/main/ros2-packages) folder.
+For easy deployment we used docker containers for all our implementations.

 ### [sew_maxo_mts_ros2](https://github.com/RobinWolf/sew_maxo_mts_ros2/tree/dev)
 This repository contains the code for controlling the SEW AGV using an Xbox joystick or keyboard.